connext/documentation/docs/faq.md

 - The Connext team whitelists your asset (for now, this is required).
 - You transfer some of the assets across the bridge.
-- If the destination asset has the mad*asset as the adopted asset (there's no existing pool, no representative asset exists yet), then the Token Registry will deploy a new token and set it as canonical.
+- If the destination asset has the amb flavored asset as the adopted asset (there's no existing pool, no representative asset exists yet), then the Token Registry will deploy a new token and set it as canonical.

 ## Are there size limits to calldata?

-Yes, this is limited by Nomad's (currently arbitrary) message size limit defined in the [Home contract](https://github.com/nomad-xyz/monorepo/blob/main/packages/contracts-core/contracts/Home.sol#L34).